EMatch: A Unified Framework for Event-based Optical Flow and Stereo Matching: Unified Model for Event-based Optical Flow and Stereo Matching

+Finally, the displacement $D$ (i.e. dense correspondence) can be obtained by computing the difference between the corresponding and initial coordinate grid.
+More details can be found in the supplementary material.

-\textbf{Refinement.} In order to further eliminate the ambiguity of the matching results, we design a task-specific refinement head for optical flow and disparity.
-As shown in Figure \ref{figure3b}, the head is a GRU iterative structure similar to RAFT \cite{raft}, which generates optimized residuals based on the current optical flow query and the corresponding cost volume.
-For optical flow, the number of iterations is set to $n = 6$, while for disparity, is set to $n = 3$.
+\textbf{Refinement.} In order to further eliminate the ambiguity of the matching results, we introduce a task-specific refinement head for optical flow and disparity.
+Specifically, we utilize a GRU iterative module similar to RAFT \cite{raft}, which generates optimized residuals based on the current optical flow query and the corresponding cost volume.
+The number of iterations is set to $n = 3$.

+In addition, we adopt a multi-scale optimization \cite{pwcnet, FPN} to improve matching accuracy.
+Specifically, we construct a feature pyramid based on different resolution features (i.e., $F^{l}_{T_{K}}$ as shown in Fig.~\ref{figure4}), optimizing the matching results by warping features and estimating residual.
+In our paper, we adopt a two-layer feature pyramid and match pixels in global region and local region respectively.